 If the street food scene is intimidating to you, it’s more fun to go with a guide the first time.
 We have taken this street food tour just about every time we are in Bangkok.
 It’s always great, and we try things I wouldn’t have tried or even found on my own.
 It’s a great way to spend one of your 3 nights in Bangkok.

-Bonus – For early risers only: One of the best places in the city is Wat Arun, it’s called the temple of the rising sun.
-From the Wat Arun temple, you can watch the sun come up over the river and the city.
+Bonus—For early risers only: One of the best places in the city is Wat Arun, which is also known as the temple of the rising sun.
+From the temple, you can watch the sun rise over the river and the city.

 Located on the west side of the river, the temple gives great sunset views and is less crowded early in the morning.
 Depending on what time you make your way to the temple, public transportation may not be running.
 A taxi may be your best option.
 Just make sure you tell them the meter.
 See Map